Bulgaria's PM Borissov says he will not lead new govt his party seeks to form | Politics

-Bulgaria's long-serving Prime Minister Boyko Borissov said he would not be a candidate to lead a government that his centre-right GERB party will try to form after winning the most seats in an April 4 election.
+Bulgaria's long-serving Prime Minister Boyko Borissov said on Wednesday he would not be a candidate to lead the next government after his center-right GERB party won most seats but fell well short of a majority in an April 4 election.

-Borissov said he would propose a candidate with a clear European and NATO orientation for prime minister, but he declined to name a candidate.
+GERB, which has led Bulgaria for most of the past decade, lost a fifth of its seats amid public anger over rampant corruption that delivered a more fragmented parliament in the European Union member state.
+Borissov said GERB would hold talks with other parties to try to win enough support for a government once President Rumen Radev gives them the mandate to do so and would propose another candidate to lead it.

+"I think it is not right to divide the nation ...So I will propose another prime minister, with a very clear European and NATO orientation," Borissov told reporters during a trip to the central city of Veliko Tarnovo.
+Borissov, 61, declined to name a possible candidate but said national unity was crucial at a time when Bulgaria is struggling to cope with a surge in COVID-19 infections and with the economic impact of lockdown restrictions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)